Life at Deloitte

 Deloitte is committed to diversity and inclusion in the workplace and is always aware that more must be done to increase the numbers of women throughout its global network3.
 The need to attract, nurture and develop women as leaders of tomorrow is critical for the professional service industry as well as the world in general.

-- Attraction: What concrete actions could a firm like Deloitte undertake to make audit, tax and consulting careers more appealing to young women?
+- Attraction: How can a firm like Deloitte become more appealing to young women?

 - Retention: How can a firm like Deloitte create the right working environment for women to build a career?